 Skip to content

-Join me on the podcast this week to discover why worry is always optional, how we subconsciously use worry as a buffer, and what you can do to recognize when your worrying is stopping you from taking the action that could actually help your problem.
-I’m also sharing the 3 physical techniques I use to calm my central nervous system, so I can make the Next Right Choice for my life.
+Join me on the podcast this week do discover why worry is always optional, how we subconsciously use worry as a buffer, and what you can do to recognize when your worrying is stopping you from taking the action that could actually help your problem.
+And be sure to tune in next week for part two, where I’ll be covering the thought work required to stop worrying for good.

 To find out what I've got going on in 2020, including a six-month Coaching, Thought Work and Breathwork Course, as well as amazing freebies I've got waiting for you, sign up for my email list!